 Pamela Karanova, an adult adoptee living in Lexington, Kentucky, born in Waterloo, Iowa in 1974.
 Although Pamela’s roots are scattered all over the state of Iowa, she considers Kentucky to be her home.

-As a young girl, Pamela learned she was adopted, and she was told her biological mother loved her “so much” she gifted her to another woman to care for.
+As a young girl, Pamela learned she was adopted, and she was told her biological mother loved her “so much” she gifted her to another woman to care for her.
 Becoming a mother was this other woman’s dream come true, so there was no room left for Pamela’s sadness regarding this news.
-Pamela always dreamed about her biological mother, pondering who she was and she searched her entire life trying to find her.
+Pamela always dreamed about her biological mother, pondering who she was, and she searched her entire life trying to find her.

 Pamela’s adoptive parents divorced when she was a year old, and her childhood was filled with highs and lows as most are.
 The high points, she was able to run free in nature escaping the devastating realities of her childhood.
 Her love for nature is a true love, she’s not found in many other places.
 The low points caused her to focus on finding her first family, making it a priority from a very early age.
 After a childhood filled with unforgettable abuse, her high hopes in finding her biological family came to a unanticipated turn.
 She finally found her biological parents, but there was one catch.